 The number one mistake people make when accused of a sex crime is not calling a lawyer on day one.
 Contrary to popular belief, not calling a lawyer does not make you look less guilty.
 Instead, it puts you at risk for getting into deeper trouble than you are already in.
 As soon as you know you have been accused, call an experienced criminal defense attorney.

 Your future is too important—don’t leave anything to chance when you have been accused of a sex crime in Miami.

-Are You Need Of A Florida Sex Crimes Defense Attorney?
+Do You Need a Florida Sex Crimes Defense Attorney?